Z3TA/webide/README.txt

 4. Install the dependencies by typing "npm install" and hit enter in the command prompt.

+5. If the npm install fails you probably need to install build dependencies for Windows!
+You probably need both Visual Studio build tools 2015 and Python 2.7 Easiest method is to open a command prompt (Click on start menu => run, then type "cmd.exe") but right click on "cmd.exe" select "Run as administrator".
+Then type: npm install --global --production windows-build-tools

 After nodejs and all dependencies are installed, double click (run) start.bat

 "install": Double click (run) create_shortcut.vbs, it will place a shortcut to start.bat on your desktop.